apache/flink/flink-runtime-web/README.md

 gulp
 ```

 The dashboard code is under `/app`.
-The result of the build process is under `/web` in the src/main/resources folder.
+The result of the build process is under `/web`.

-When building Flink with Maven (in particular the `flink-dist` project), the generated
-files are copied into the build target, to the folder `resources/web-runtime-monitor`.

 ### Developing